go-ego/re/README.md

     new         auto-generate code for the ego app, Creates a ego application api         Creates a ego API application
-    gwk         Creates a gwk application
+    riot        Creates a riot application
     run         Run the application by starting a local development server pack        Compresses a Ego application into a single file bale        Transforms non-Go files to Go source files